The difference between dogma and doctrine is the difference between faith and thought.

 Militant atheists aussi: they are invariably among the most intolerant of all dogmatists I routinely come across – some even going so far as to say that Issac Newton and Galile Galileo, neither of whom these atheists of course knew personally and both of whom believed in God, were “lesser” than, for instance, Brad Pitt, who is atheist!
 (My incredulity, I assure you, is nothing against Brad Pitt.)

-There’s much more to human virtue and human life, and billions of excellent people believe in God — and, let us also never forget: caritas maketh up for the multitude of wrongs, because caritas, like agape, like kindness, is a fundamental virtue, gentle, patient, compassionate, timeless.
+There’s much more to human virtue and human life, and billions of excellent people believe in God — and, let us also never forget: caritas maketh up for the multitude of wrongs, because caritas, like agape, like benevolence, like kindness, is a fundamental virtue, gentle, patient, compassionate, timeless.

 Think of dogma like this: